Good day to you, Friend!

 Max $20/family

-Friday: Open to everyone, but preregistration required for field trip discount.
+Friday: Preregistration required for field trip discount.

 We require each family to fill out a Liability Waiver.
 Save time, and print at home.
 Print each guest’s name, and have each adult sign.
 Children under 18 are not required to sign, so long as a parent or guardian has signed.